 Upon returning from Banff to my new home city of Halifax, Nova Scotia, I was swept up into an exciting and rewarding career as a communications professional in the arts and cultural industries, where my writing and editing skills were in demand.
 Fifteen years (and two children) later, I decided to return my focus to book publishing.
 In 2010, having worked as a freelance proofreader and copy-editor for several years, I did an online course in Substantive and Line Editing through Ryerson University.
 I finished top of my class and was recommended for the Rosemary Shipton Award for Excellence in Book Editing.

 I’ve put my passion for the literary and performing arts into practice as an active volunteer.
 I served on the Nova Scotia Arts Council and was a founding member of Eastern Front Theatre and the Atlantic Book Awards Society.
-I was Chair of the Literary Committee at my daughters’ school, have been on the board of the Hackmatack Children’s Choice Book Award for six years, and am also currently on the Programs Committee of the Writers’ Federation of Nova Scotia (WFNS) and on the board of Halifax Theatre for Young People.
-In addition to the WFNS, I’m a member of the Canadian Children’s Book Centre and am on the Nova Scotia committee for Project Bookmark Canada.
+I was Chair of the Literary Committee at my daughters’ school, served on the board of the Hackmatack Children’s Choice Book Award for eight years, and was on the boards of Halifax Theatre for Young People and Live Art Dance.
+I am currently on the board of the Writers’ Federation of Nova Scotia (WFNS) where I serve as Chair of the Programs Committee.
+I’m on the board of the Atlantic Book Awards Society as a rep for the WFNS and am also a member of the Halifax Reading Circle for Project Bookmark Canada.

 All of these interests and experiences contribute to my work as an editor.
 I’d be delighted to bring this rich background to your project.